joeyfreund/test123/README.md

 Finally, we update the script to use our `WebScraper` and the `isomorphic-fetch` library.
 We now have a small utility that scrapes catalog pages from www.ssense.com and prints JSON data to the console.

+Next, we improve the API by supporting both sync and async operations - Change `scrape(html)` to `scrape(html, callback)` and the tests that specify the behaviour.
+(Q: Why/when is it important?)